22940dev/hugo-frameview/content/likes.md

 > There is nothing noble in being superior to your fellow men.
 True nobility lies in being superior to your former self.

+> It is difficult to get a man to understand something, when his salary depends on his not understanding it.

 > Have the courage to follow your heart and intuition.
 They somehow know what you truly want to become.

 > Only the shaman knows that culture is a game.
 Everyone else takes it seriously.
 That’s how he can do his magic.